Is anyone prepared for artificial intelligence?

 “But I’m entitled to MORE!
 I demand even faster!
 Why should I have to think about what I want?
 They have artificial intelligence; so connect with my intelligence.
 Deliver to me BEFORE I think of it?
 I’m not their slave doing all the thinking/deciding work for them!”

 My wife and I laugh and agree that Ronny’s correct.
 We’re not Neanderthal farmers digging for roots in the ground.
 We first got animals and then tractors and then finally combines to relieve us of muscle-based farm labor.
 Nobody uses muscles to duplicate the work of a bulldozer.
 But when it gets personal, when thinking machines make our own decisions for us, that’s different.
 My wife tells me, “I never want machines making decisions for me or telling me what to do.”

-But that’s not quite true.
-Machines relieve us of mental work today when they memorize phone numbers for us, drive our cars, and even edit the grammar we write.
+But she’s not quite telling the truth.
+Machines relieve us of mental work today when they memorize phone numbers, drive our cars, and even edit the grammar we write.
 If my wife doesn’t want artificial intelligence telling her what to do, why does she allow Waze to choose her driving routes?
 She wouldn’t make picnic plans without weather satellites and computers telling her what to do.
 But why should we stop there?
 Why take any muscle or mental jobs away from machines?
 Shouldn’t artificial intelligence perform all thinking effort as well as do all the calculating, planning, and evaluating for us?
 It no longer makes sense for us to physically drag a plow over a field.
 So why are we wasting our brains doing jobs AI machines can perform?

 Once we agree AI can do jobs better than we can, what will that look like?
 How much mental effort should we outsource?
 If Waze gives the fastest or most scenic driving route, what could AI accomplish collaborating with your brain?
-Choose your wardrobe, your hobbies, a place to live, college to attend, or employers to work for?
+Choose your wardrobe, chose your hobbies, a place to live, college to attend, or employers to work for?
 If you are willing to go that far, how about going to the next step?